-Victoria’s Secret Model Kelly Gale Places Her Hands On Her Thong-Clad Booty To Show Off Her Nails
+Victoria's Secret Model Kelly Gale Places Her Hands On Her Thong-Clad Booty To Show Off Her Nails

 "God I love the choice of bottoms... with that hypnotic bum," read one message left in the comments section.

-“Kelly looking hot in fishnet, I think you’re fine,” wrote another fan.
+"Kelly looking hot in fishnet, I think you're fine," another fan wrote.

-“Amazing view, if your hands get tired let me know as you can use mine!” quipped a third admirer.
+"Amazing view, if your hands get tired let me know as you can use mine!" a third admirer quipped.

 Kelly isn't shy about baring her backside, and she's always finding wondrous ways to show it off on Instagram.
 In one recent photo, she was pictured posing on her knees on a beach in a different thong bikini.
 Her buns were dusted with wet sand.